 Understanding the life cycle of water pollutants

-Patrick Allard, professor at the Institute for Society & Genetics at the University of California, Los Angeles (UCLA).
+Patrick Allard, a professor at the Institute for Society & Genetics at the University of California, Los Angeles (UCLA).
 His research lies at the intersection of genetics, epigenetics, developmental biology, and environmental health.
 His laboratory uses stem cell-based methods to study the effects of environmental toxins on reproduction and transgenerational health.
 His work and contributions have earned him prestigious awards.

 Why this conference?